 Of course, if none of these sites have what you want, there’s always paid photography sites.
 They’re not nearly as expensive as they used to be (although it can depend on what you’re looking for).
 We like Stocksy, Getty Images, and iStock.

 There’s a lot of bad photography out there, and a few sites claim to be royalty free but require attribution that could put your firm at risk if you don’t comply.
 Stick to our six favorites, and you’ll be sure to keep your firm’s image crisp and clean, and avoid royalty costs.

 Looking for ideas to help build your firm’s marketing plan?
-Register for our upcoming webinar, “A Banner Year: Building an Advisor Marketing Plan for Real Growth in 2019.”
+Check out our on-demand webinar, “A Banner Year: Building an Advisor Marketing Plan for Real Growth in 2019.”